Public Comment Session:

 - To establish a standardized procedural regulation for the development, enactment, amendment and repeal of Akwesasne Laws.

-The Akwesasne Law Enactment Procedure involves the following five (5) phases of development:
+The Akwesasne Legislative Enactment Regulation involves the following five (5) phases of development:

 Phase I – Development of Proposed Law: This phase can be initiated by the Mohawk Council of Akwesasne or by a petition from Akwesasronon.
 A mandate to develop legislation on the identified subject matter is provided to the Akwesasne Legislative Commission and Technicians.